Internal fraud: A silent epidemic

 Regular audits are a critical weapon in the battle against employee fraud.
 They have the power to uncover inconsistencies and suspicious activities that may otherwise go unnoticed.
 With comprehensive reports built-in to Protege GX for events, mustering, attendance, and users, which can be scheduled and downloaded, tracking any irregular activities becomes effortless.

-Open technology platforms, such as Protege, play a crucial role in combating internal fraud by integrating robust access control, cameras, and wireless sensors.
+Open technology platforms, such as Protege, are imperative in combating internal fraud by integrating robust access control, cameras, and wireless sensors.
 These platforms act as effective deterrents, leveraging features like anti-passback to track movements accurately, automatic re-arm for secure areas, and dual authentication to require two users to badge at a door for it to unlock.
 By implementing these proactive measures, organizations can mitigate risks and ensure the security of their operations.

 Key features